Kong/docs.konghq.com/app/_hub/kong-inc/ai-azure-content-safety/how-to/_index.md

 Then, as in the [AI Proxy](/hub/kong-inc/ai-proxy/) documentation, create a service, route, and `ai-proxy` plugin that will serve as your LLM access point.

+## Authentication

+In any one configuration, the plugin supports one of:

+* Content Safety Key (static key generated from Azure Portal)
+* Managed Identity Authentication

+### Content Safety Key Auth

+To use a content safety key, you must set the `config.content_safety_key` parameter.

+### Managed Identity Auth

+To use Managed Identity auth (e.g. Machine Identity on an Azure VM or AKS Pod), you must set `config.use_azure_managed_identity` to `true`.

+Following this, there are three more parameters that may or may not be required:

+* `config.azure_client_id`
+* `config.azure_client_secret`
+* `config.azure_tenant_id`

+"Client ID" is normally required when you want to use a different *user assigned identity* instead of the managed identity assigned to the resource on which Kong is running.

+The remaining two ("client secret" and "tenant ID") are usually only used when you are running Kong somewhere outside of Azure, but still want to use Entra ID (ADFS) to authenticate with Content Services.

 ## Examples

 You should configure the plugin with an array of supported categories as defined in the